 Tailor your application

 The application process for graduate training schemes with large employers in logistics, transport and supply chain typically begins with an online application form.
 It’s important first and foremost to check that you meet the criteria for the scheme you’re applying for, and then make it obvious on your application that you do.
-The requirements differ across different companies and roles.
-Royal Mail's logistics programme for central and special events specifies a 2.1 in any discipline.
-To qualify for the logistics programme for network optimisation with Royal Mail, applicants can have a 2.2 but their degree must be in maths, geography, English or computer science.
+The requirements differ across different companies and roles; though some schemes accept applications from graduates with all degree disciplines, some expect a related discipline (eg maths, engineering or supply chain management).

 Show you have key logistics, supply chain and transport skills